 The signs of elder abuse may not be glaringly obvious.
 They might start subtly and gradually escalate.
 Something may seem just a little “off.”
 However, proving neglect or abuse in a live-in care facility can be challenging because the residents are often already in poor health.
 Some warning signs of abuse are also signs of dementia and physical deterioration.
 Even if you don’t have hard evidence of nursing home abuse, it is better to report what you’ve seen through the proper channels than to say nothing.

 When you suspect your loved one may be in a harmful situation, it can be challenging to keep a clear head and approach the issue pragmatically.
-To gather evidence of suspected elder abuse, be aware of each type’s different kinds and warning signs.
+Be aware of the different kinds of warning signs for each type to gather evidence of suspected elder abuse.
 Document everything as precisely as possible.
 Beware of any caregiver who does not want to leave your family member with you alone.

 Oklahoma state law allows you to place video and audio recording devices in a nursing home resident’s room to monitor for abuse.
 Although the resident or guardian must consent to the recording device, the nursing home does not have to give consent.
 The evidence obtained from these video and audio records is admissible in court.
 If you suspect mistreatment in your loved one’s nursing home, a small, discrete electronic recording device may bring you peace of mind.